ibra-kdbra/Cpp_Projects/README.md

 ### [Random_Utility_tools](./Random_Utility_tools)

-This document provides an overview of several converters used for instrument conversion between different formats such as BNK, IBK, and OPN.
+This subdirectory provides an overview of several converters used for instrument conversion between different formats such as BNK, IBK, and OPN.
 Each converter serves a specific purpose in processing sound patches and instrument banks.
-Below are links to detailed readme files for each converter along with a brief description of their functionality.

-&emsp; **Converters:**
+&emsp; **Implemented converters:**
 - OPN Dumper Converter
 - BNK Patch Converters
 - CSV Patch Set Converter
 - IBK to OPL
 <div align="right">
 <a href="#projects-titles"> 📚 </a>
 </div>

 #

 ### [Regular_Expression_Convertors](./RegularExpression_Convertors)

-There are three convertors:
+This project includes three converters:

 - Regular Expression to Deterministic Finite Automata
 - Regular Expression to Non-deterministic Finite Automata